lucianopereira86/Quasar-NodeJS-Google-Vision/README.md

 ![vision07](/docs/vision07.JPG)

-- Select the project owner role and the JSON type file.
+- Give a name to the service account, select the project owner role and the JSON type file.

 ![vision08](/docs/vision08.JPG)